MiniJam-Cyber-Team-RTL/CyberProject/README.md

-			  Cybertruck by MoodMaze for the level music Stellar escape by Prigida for the menu music Yesterday (Jazz Elevator) by Monument_Music for the pause music https://www.asciiart.eu for the ASCII art
+			  Cybertruck by MoodMaze for the level music Stellar escape by Prigida for the menu music Yesterday (Jazz Elevator) by Monument_Music for the pause music Isn't She Lovely MIDI by Estouls MIDI Studio originally by Stevie Wonder for the end music https://www.asciiart.eu for the ASCII art
 			  Doomword idgames archive frontend for the Template of this readme The Sumerians for the invention of the beer, strongly used during this jam